timbrockmeyer/pepper_speech_recognition/README.md

 ## Pepper Side:

+The Pepper side needs to be run first since it acts as the ROS master / roscore.
 Connect to your pepper from your device via your favorite console, at the time of writing, for UOS Pepper, this would be:

 ```ssh nao@192.168.1.100```